-Life Pacific College's Biblical Studies Program, chaired by Professor Mark Duzik, has secured an articulation agreement with Azusa Pacific Seminary (APS).
-The agreement allows LPC graduates, possessing a B.A. degree from Life Pacific College, to apply approved courses (see below) to fulfill requirements for Azusa Pacific Seminary's masters degree programs.
-This articulation agreement affirms the quality of LPC's education, programming, and faculty.
-LPC students can be sure that they are receiving a top-tier education and have incredible opportunities awaiting them upon graduation.
+Life Pacific University's Biblical Studies Program, chaired by Professor Mark Duzik, has secured an articulation agreement with Azusa Pacific Seminary (APS).
+The agreement allows LPU graduates, possessing a B.A. degree from Life Pacific University, to apply approved courses (see below) to fulfill requirements for Azusa Pacific Seminary's masters degree programs.
+This articulation agreement affirms the quality of LPU's education, programming, and faculty.
+LPU students can be sure that they are receiving a top-tier education and have incredible opportunities awaiting them upon graduation.

 The following chart identifies and correlates courses that may be used for possible Advanced Standing credit:

 |BIBL 360 Using Greek Exegesis (3) and BIBL 431 A Exegesis of I Peter (Greek) (3)||GBBL 500 Elements of Greek Exegesis (4) or GBBL 510/520 New Testament Greek I/II (6)||Grade|

 |BIBL 362 Hebrew in Exegesis (3) and BIBL 462 Hebrew Exegesis of Amos (3)||M.Div. language requirement (4) or GBBL 530/540 Hebrew I/II (6)||Grade|

 |BIBL 345 Genesis (3) [with BIBL 230 Biblical Exegesis Practicum (Inductive Bible Study) (3)]||GBBL 511 Biblical Interpretation (4)||Paper|